deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 This section includes some more advanced topics and configurations.

 ### Setting up a SOCKS proxy
-To make it easier to connect to your VMs you can configure an SOCKS proxy with AgentForwarding.
-As long as you have an open SOCKS connection to the jumphost you can directly connect to your VMs without the need to login to the jumphost each time.
-In the following example socat is used.
+In some cases it would also make sense to configure a permanent SOCKS proxy to communicate with your VMs behind the jumphost, e.g. when using web applications etc. As long as you have an open SOCKS connection to the jumphost you can directly connect to your VMs from a different console.
+In the following example socat is used but also netcat (nc) works in a similar way.
 Add the following lines to your **local ~/.ssh/config**:

     # Access to the de.NBI jumphost
     Host denbi-jumphost-01.denbi.dkfz-heidelberg.de
       # Use your Elixir login name
       User ELIXIR_USERNAME
-      # Use your ssh key for agent forwarding
+      # Use your ssh-key file
-      IdentityFile YOUR-KEY-FILE
+      IdentityFile YOUR-SSH-KEY-FILE
       # Open a SOCKS proxy locally to tunnel traffic into the cloud environment
       DynamicForward localhost:7777
       # Forward locally managed keys to the VMs which are behind the jumphosts
       ForwardAgent yes
-      # Send a keep-alive packet to prevent the connection from terminating
+      # Send a keep-alive packet to prevent the connection from beeing terminated
       ServerAliveInterval 120

     # Access to de.NBI cloud floating IP networks via SOCKS Proxy
     Host 10.133.24* 10.133.25*
       # Tunnel all requests through dynamic SOCKS proxy
       ProxyCommand /usr/bin/socat - socks4a:localhost:%h:%p,socksport=7777
-      # Use your ssh key for agent forwarding
+      # Use your ssh-key file
-      IdentityFile YOUR-KEY-FILE
+      IdentityFile YOUR-SSH-KEY-FILE
       # Forward locally managed keys
       ForwardAgent yes
-      # Send a keep-alive packet to prevent the connection from terminating
+      # Send a keep-alive packet to prevent the connection from beeing terminated
       ServerAliveInterval 120

 Now you can connect to the jumphost the same way you usually do.
 As